Jnesbella/dedux/README.md

 > yarn serve
 ```

-The example will launch automatically in your default browser, but if it doesn't navigate to `http://localhost:8080` in your address bar.
+The counter example will launch automatically in your default browser, but if it doesn't navigate to `http://localhost:8080` in your address bar.
 Observe the following:

 - Dedux is hooked up to the elements in `counter.html`
 - The counter reflects the value stored in your Dedux state